Vesta

 We have expanded the foundation BioMedware created for geospatial data analysis in a way that is familiar to the seasoned geostatistician yet accessible for non-expert users with detailed support material.

-How can we use Vesta?
+Who can use Vesta?

 Vesta allows users to make statistical inferences about data patterns that can inform policy and health decisions.
 The Vesta software can be used for infrastructure, cancer registries, urban planning, agricultural optimization, or to analyze the exposome.